 Kurdistan, very nearly the last sanctuary for Christians in the Muslim Middle East, is now under siege by the Ji'hadi terrorist forces of ISIS.
-Tens of thousands of refugees from the rest of Iraq and Syria are now threatened--along with the dynamic Kurdish Christian communities.
-The Nuun Fund has been established to speed urgently needed gifts to our friends at the Classical School of the Medes in the cities of Erbil, Dohuk, and Sulaymaniyah.
+More than a million refugees from the rest of Iraq and Syria are now threatened--along with the dynamic Kurdish Christian communities.
+The Nuun Fund has been established to speed urgently needed resources to our friends at the Classical School of the Medes in the cities of Erbil, Dohuk, and Sulaymaniyah.

 Nuun (ن) is the first letter of Arabic the word Nasara (نصارى or Nazarene).
 Since the beginning of the Islamic invasion of the Christian world in the 7th century this letter has been used by Muslims as a pejorative, a mark of shame, a scandalon Today in Syria and Iraq, a new generation of invaders use it to stigmatize and persecute the few remaining Christians in the region.
 In the same way the Nazi's used the Star of David to identify Jews for persecution and eventually extermination, these Muslim terrorists use nun for their new Ji'hadi Holocaust.

 Therefore, many Western Christians now display nuun as a mark of Gospel hope and a demonstration of solidarity with our persecuted brothers and sisters in the lands where the Church of Jesus Christ was born.
 We gladly bear the scandal of the cross.